-The technology required to calculate interchange costs on individual taxable items will be much more complicated than the current interchange and does not currently exist.
+The technology required to calculate interchange costs on individual taxable items would be much more complicated than the current interchange and does not currently exist.

-There is no doubt that large retailers would likely be able to afford these specialized systems at a minimal cost, but our mom-and-pop shops on Main Street will be burdened with additional costs that could lead stores to stop accepting card payments or worse, close their businesses.
+There is no doubt that large retailers could afford these specialized systems at a minimal cost, but it would burden our mom-and-pop shops on Main Street with additional costs.
+Costs that could lead stores to stop accepting card payments or worse, close their doors permanently.

 Invasion of privacy?